 Adding a Unique IP address to a fully hosted domain

 In some circumstances, it may be useful or necessary to add a Unique IP address to a DreamHost-hosted domain.
 View the following article for further details:

 Finding a website's IP address

 If you need to find your website’s IP address that DreamHost has assigned, you can view it in your panel.
 Visit the DreamHost DNS article for further instructions.

-To view the IP address your domain is resolving to online, you can use an online tool such as this:
+To view the IP address your domain is resolving to online, you can use either of the following links to check the propagation status:

 Allowing IP addresses for a MySQL server